Work With Us

 Please inform us or speak to the Centre Manager on arrival.

-Is parking available at TIE schools?
+Is parking available at TIE camps?

-Is there Wi-Fi at TIE schools?
+Is there Wi-Fi at TIE camps?

-Wi-Fi is available at all our schools.
+Wi-Fi is available at all our camps.